building-envelope-data/api/README.md

 }
 ```

 The field `locator` returns a URL which you can use to download the optical data set.
 The query is for all optical data of the product data network.
 You can use [pagination](https://graphql.org/learn/pagination/) to download all optical datasets.
 This example shows you that first GraphQL is used to search for the data sets before JSON data sets are downloaded.
-You find more query examples in [tutorial.graphql](https://github.com/building-envelope-data/api/blob/develop/requests/metabase/tutorial.graphql)
+You find more query examples in [tutorial.graphql](https://github.com/building-envelope-data/api/blob/develop/requests/metabase/tutorial.graphql).
+Whenever you have questions regarding these queries, you find all details about them in the [GraphQL specification](https://github.com/building-envelope-data/api/blob/develop/apis/metabase.graphql).

-#########

-The folder `./examples` provides realistic examples of data formatted according to the JSON schema with the same name of the subfolder.
-For example, [s and could be part of the response of a GraphQL endpoint.
-For example, [nearnormalHemisphericalSolarReflectanceAccordingToStandard.json](https://github.com/building-envelope-data/api/blob/develop/examples/buildingEnvelopes/optical/integralAccordingToStandard.json) is an example of data about a component with an [identifier](https://github.com/building-envelope-data/api/blob/d3e2771ada2672ef9ecdfc4d32a2356a13909fc9/examples/buildingEnvelopes/optical/integralAccordingToStandard.json#L4) and an [optical data set](https://github.com/building-envelope-data/api/blob/d3e2771ada2672ef9ecdfc4d32a2356a13909fc9/examples/buildingEnvelopes/optical/integralAccordingToStandard.json#L42).

-Like all data about components, the example is valid against the schema [component.json](https://github.com/building-envelope-data/api/blob/develop/schemas/component.json) which references [optical.json](https://github.com/building-envelope-data/api/blob/develop/schemas/optical.json), [calorimetric.json](https://github.com/building-envelope-data/api/blob/develop/schemas/calorimetric.json) and more.
-In this way, metadata about one component can be exchanged as well as optical data, calorimetric data and more about this component.

-An optical data set can include metadata like the [standard](https://github.com/building-envelope-data/api/blob/4bce48eda1a3a8a0e4532d3c7d9ae44e01bb73cd/examples/buildingEnvelopes/optical/integralAccordingToStandard.json#L16) according to which the optical data was determined.
-The pure [optical data](https://github.com/building-envelope-data/api/blob/d3e2771ada2672ef9ecdfc4d32a2356a13909fc9/examples/buildingEnvelopes/optical/integralAccordingToStandard.json#L42) is formatted according to [opticalData.json](https://github.com/building-envelope-data/api/blob/develop/schemas/opticalData.json), because optical.json [references opticalData.json](https://github.com/building-envelope-data/api/blob/6af9034b0964133386100d484d7bd9fdcf8e5afb/schemas/optical.json#L65).

-Similarly, [calorimetric.json](https://github.com/building-envelope-data/api/blob/develop/schemas/calorimetric.json) defines the metadata about a calorimetric data set and refers to [calorimetricData.json](https://github.com/building-envelope-data/api/blob/develop/schemas/calorimetricData.json) for the pure calorimetric data which is illustrated by the example [bistMeasurement.json](https://github.com/building-envelope-data/api/blob/develop/examples/buildingEnvelopes/calorimetric/bistMeasurement.json).
+### In general for all domains

+For other domains hygrothermal, geometric, calorimetric and lifeCycle, it is helpful to understand the structure of this repository.
+For each domain, there is a JSON Schema like [hygrothermalData.json](https://github.com/building-envelope-data/api/blob/develop/schemas/hygrothermalData.json), [geometricData.json](https://github.com/building-envelope-data/api/blob/develop/schemas/geometricData.json), ... in the folder `./schemas`.
+The folder `./examples` provides realistic examples.
+Each example must be valid against the JSON Schema with the name of the subfolder.
+For example, the JSON files of `./examples/calorimetricData` must be valid against the JSON Schema [calorimetricData.json](https://github.com/building-envelope-data/api/blob/develop/schemas/calorimetricData.json).
+The JSON Schema contains all information which you need to understand the content of the JSON files.

+The folder `./tests/valid` contains JSON files which test specifically what their name indicates.
+Each test must be valid against the JSON Schema with the name of the subfolder.
+For example, the JSON files of `./tests/valid/hygrothermalData` must be valid against the JSON Schema [hygrothermalData.json](https://github.com/building-envelope-data/api/blob/develop/schemas/hygrothermalData.json).
+The folder `./tests/invalid` contains JSON files which must be invalid against the JSON Schema with the name of the subfolder.

+The tests and examples help to understand the exchange of product data.
+They are also important for the development of this specification to ensure that a new feature does not compromise the existing features.

+### Combining the GraphQL responses with the datasets

+Usually, GraphQL is used to to query for datasets and then the dataset are downloaded as a JSON file.
+However, the response of a GraphQL query is valid JSON.
+Therefore, the GraphQL responses can be combined with the datasets to one large JSON file.

+For example, [semitransparentBuildingIntegratedPhotovoltaicThermal.json](https://github.com/building-envelope-data/api/blob/develop/examples/component/severalDomains/semitransparentBuildingIntegratedPhotovoltaicThermal.json) must be valid against the JSON Schema [component.json](https://github.com/building-envelope-data/api/blob/develop/schemas/component.json).
+It contains the [central identifier](https://github.com/building-envelope-data/api/blob/5f56f029c97366ab42154527d03a76408eb2ae6c/examples/component/severalDomains/semitransparentBuildingIntegratedPhotovoltaicThermal.json#L2) of the component which is create when the component is registered in the metabase buildingenvelopedata.org.
+Each dataset of each domain has its own [decentral identifier](https://github.com/building-envelope-data/api/blob/5f56f029c97366ab42154527d03a76408eb2ae6c/examples/component/severalDomains/semitransparentBuildingIntegratedPhotovoltaicThermal.json#L6-L9) which is managed by the product database(s) which contain the datasets.

+### How was the data created?

+It is possible to define the method which was used to create a dataset.
+The methods can be registered in the metabase buildingenvelopedata.org .
+Each method receives its unique central identifier.

+The test [integralAccordingToStandard.json](https://github.com/building-envelope-data/api/blob/develop/tests/valid/component/optical/integralAccordingToStandard.json) is an example of an optical dataset which was created according to [a standard](https://github.com/building-envelope-data/api/blob/develop/tests/valid/component/optical/integralAccordingToStandard.json#L14-L20).
+The dataset which was used as the source of the calculation is defined in the [lines 25-31](https://github.com/building-envelope-data/api/blob/develop/tests/valid/component/optical/integralAccordingToStandard.json#L25-L31).
+It would be possible to define [arguments](https://github.com/building-envelope-data/api/blob/develop/tests/valid/component/optical/integralAccordingToStandard.json#L23) of the calculation method.

 ## How to use this repository